Elon Musk's Starlink to help strengthen internet in remote UK places - NewsBreak

 Iran protests: BBC identifies many more people killed in demonstrations after Mahsa Amini's death

 "If I don't go out and protest, who else will?"
 The last words of Minoo Majidi to her family before she died.
 Minoo was 62 when she was shot by security forces on the streets of Kermanshah in the west of Iran.
 According to her daughter, she was shot with more than 178 gun pellets.
-She died in hospital.
+She died on her way to hospital.